ykhr53/new-bmo/README.md

 ## Secret Manager

-You need to store your App's slack token and user name in a Secrets Manager secret named 'SlackTokenForBMO'.secret key named 'SLACK_TOKEN'.
+You need to store your App's slack token and user name in a Secrets Manager secret named 'SlackTokenForBMO'.

 ```
 SLACK_TOKEN: <App's slack token> (something begins with xoxb- or xoxp-)